neckhair/ruby-lambda-example/README.md

 - [Hello World](./hello-world/) is just a very simple and basic Ruby function.
 - [Countries](./countries/) scrapes a list of country names from a website and stores them in a DynamoDB Table.
 - [Sinatra](./sinatra/) shows how to deploy a little [Sinatra](https://sinatrarb.com/) app as a serverless function.
+- [on-rails](./on-rails/) even deploys a full Ruby on Rails application.

 ## Setup